It's the question every football fan asks twice a year - who will my club sign this transfer window?

 Not long after, Luis Figo controversially moved from Barcelona to Spanish rivals Real Madrid for £37 million.
-Then, a year later, Real Madrid snapped up another world record signing - French midfielder Zinedine Zidane.
+Then, a year later, Real Madrid snapped up another world record signing - £50m for French midfielder Zinedine Zidane.

 Since then the transfer market has spiralled.

 Cristiano Ronaldo (£88 million to Juventus), Paul Pogba (£89 million to Man Utd), Ousmane Dembele and Philippe Coutinho (both around £100 million to Barcelona) have all had massive transfer prices.

 Neymar signed for PSG in 2017 from Barcelona for an eye-watering £200 million, smashing Kylian Mbappe's £158 million signing to the same club.

 - Martin Odegaard [Real Madrid - Arsenal] Loan